-This course provides an historical overview of the development of social welfare institutions and the social work profession.
-It surveys social policies and programs in the areas of income maintenance, child welfare, health, mental health and social services for the aged.
+This course provides an historical overview of the development of social welfare institutions and the social work profession in the United States.
+It surveys social policies and programs in the areas of income maintenance, child welfare, health, mental health and social services for the aging population.
 Historical and contemporary social, economic, and political forces that have shaped policy development are reviewed.
-Students are expected to acquire policy practice skills that emphasize social activism and which are directed toward undoing oppression and inequality.
+Students are expected to acquire policy practice skills that emphasize undoing oppression and inequality, emphasizing 1) Policy Analysis and 2) social activism directed toward undoing oppression and inequality.
+Revised description according to curriculum approval